yangsu01/funance_blog/blogs/12-evaluating-strategies/evaluating_strategies.md

 Where $P_t$ is the price at time $t$ and $N$ is the number of periods in the lookback window.
 The difference between EWMA and **simple moving average (SMA)** is that more weight is is put on recent prices ($\alpha P_t + \alpha (1-\alpha) P_{t-1} + \alpha (1-\alpha)^2 P_{t-2} ...$).

-The specific signals are as follows:
+The signals are as follows:

 - Buy (long) when **short EWMA** crosses above **long EWMA**.
 This indicates an uptrend in the price
 - Sell (short) when **long EWMA** crosses above **short EWMA**.
 This indicates a downtrend in the price